Makryotika

 Makryotika (Μακρυώτικα) is a village located on the slopes of Mount Agia Dynati, on the Ionian island of Kefalonia in Greece.
 It contains the neighbourhood known as Potamianata.
-It is one of three municipal communities within the greater municipal unit of Pylaros and had a population of 432 in 2011.
+It is one of three local communities within the greater municipal unit of Pylaros and had a population of 402 in 2021.

 The village's main square has a fountain and panoramic views over the whole of the Pylaros valley.

 Makryotika has a school, a tavern, and a supermarket with a butcher shop.
 The butcher raises his own livestock organically on his farm in the mountains.
 There is also a small ironworks and a carpenter's shop.
 One of the local bakeries still makes its bread in the traditional way.

 Within the community area of Makriotika there are two petrol stations, supermarkets, another ironworks, a cafe, more bakeries, cheesemakers, and auto mechanics.
 During the summer months, there are many apartments, studios and rooms to let.
 A regular bus service operates between Makriotika and Agia Efimia.